CBR vs VBR: Choosing the Right Bitrate for Your Video

 Overall flexibility

-Provides flexibility for optimising bitrate based on content complexity.
+Flexible bitrate based on content complexity.

 Complexity of settings

-Requires understanding of content complexity and appropriate settings.
+Requires understanding of content complexity and settings.

 When to use CBR vs VBR?